9 Best Renters Insurance Companies in New Jersey of 2026

 Farmers will not only cover theft from your rental, as other insurance companies do, but will also pay you if you are subjected to theft from your car, rental vehicle, or hotel room while traveling.

-The company features floater insurance, which is a policy that covers personal property that is easily movable and comes with more coverage than other similar renters insurance companies.
+The company features floater insurance, a policy that covers personal property that is easily movable and comes with more coverage than other similar renters insurance companies.

-Also known as a “personal property floater,” Farmers cover belongings with high value, such as jewelry, furs, expensive electronics like computers and stereo equipment, musical instruments, and art.
+Also known as a “personal property floater,” Farmers cover highly valued belongings, such as jewelry, furs, expensive electronics like computers and stereo equipment, musical instruments, and art.

 The personal articles must be valued above $500.